The Heart of the Common:

 Read about designing for Children

 Our goal is cohesion and connectivity between the many parts of the community, we seek harmony and amity between humans and humans and nature.
 For example, the harmony and symmetry between one buildings and other buildings.
-So much to consider, distance, color, slope, woodlands, open space and the myriad of other elements that define a space and areas in this diverse landscape.
+So much to consider when we study the landscape: distance, color, slope, woodlands, open space and the myriad of other elements that define a space and areas in this diverse landscape.

 We look at the balance between public spaces and private areas, where do the pathways go and where will people find privacy and solitude, where can they find the joy of being with others and dancing about.
 Because the field is rich with possibilities, the process is interesting, exciting and challenging.
 As new members sign on they join in with their ideas and aspirations.